-- size and nature of the patient population; - severity of the disease under investigation; - availability and efficacy of approved drugs for the disease under investigation; - patient eligibility criteria for the trial in question; - perceived risks and benefits of the product candidate under study; - efforts to facilitate timely enrollment in clinical trials; - patient referral practices of physicians; - the ability to monitor patients adequately during and after treatment; - proximity and availability of clinical trial sites for prospective patients; and - continued enrollment of prospective patients by clinical trial sites.
+- travel restrictions due to pandemics such as COVID-19; - size and nature of the patient population; - severity of the disease under investigation; - availability and efficacy of approved drugs for the disease under investigation; - patient eligibility criteria for the trial in question; - perceived risks and benefits of the product candidate under study; - efforts to facilitate timely enrollment in clinical trials; - patient referral practices of physicians; - the ability to monitor patients adequately during and after treatment; - proximity and availability of clinical trial sites for prospective patients; and - continued enrollment of prospective patients by clinical trial sites.

 Our inability to enroll a sufficient number of patients for our clinical trials would result in significant delays or may require us to abandon one or more clinical trials altogether.
+The COVID-19 global pandemic has created uncertainties in the expected timelines for clinical stage biotechnology companies such as us, and because of such uncertainties, it is extremely difficult for us to accurately predict at this time when we can enroll patients and complete our Phase 3 clinical trial.
 Enrollment delays in our clinical trials may result in increased development costs for our product candidates and jeopardize our ability to obtain marketing approval for the sale of our product candidates.